LoCyan-Team/LoCyanFrpPureApp/README.md

   `./frps -c ./frps.ini`

-3. Modify `frpc.ini` and set `server_addr` to the IP address of the remote frps server, forward DNS query request to Google Public DNS server `8.8.8.8:53`:
+3. Modify `frpc.ini` and set `server_addr` to the IP address of the remote frps server.
+Forward DNS query requests to the Google Public DNS server `8.8.8.8:53`:

   ```ini
   # frpc.ini